MorkWood2/odoo-exercise/README.md

 **Thank you for giving me this oppritunity to work for Odoo, this was a fun and tricky exercise**

 *** Odoo question exercise***

 > What do you find good/bad about this screen ?

 I think it looks a little flat, adding subtle box-shadows,  bigger and more readable text, working in accordance with Google's Material Design style guide certainly wouldn't hurt and a concerted changed in color harmony.

-Functionally I think it's a great design.
+Functionally it looks like a great design.

 > What would you improve on it ?